Blood volume measurements as a support tool for clinical assessments hold great potential

 Main conclusions

-Valuable clinical tool: Blood volume measurement has great potential to improve treatment, especially in nephrological and cardiological patients with
+Valuable clinical tool: Blood volume measurement has great potential to improve treatment, especially in nephrology and cardiology patients with

 fluid disorders.

-Treatment impact: In approximately 30% of cases, knowledge of blood volume affected the treatment, which shows the relevance of the method in relation to other clinical studies.
+Treatment impact: In approximately 30% of patient cases, knowledge of blood volume affected the treatment, which demonstrates the relevance of the method.

-Workflow: The measurement is quick, clear and patient-friendly, and it is a natural part of the clinical workflow.
+Workflow: The measurement is quick, clear and patient-friendly, and may be included as a natural part of the clinical workflow.

-Regarding the potential of blood volume measurement, there is a particular focus on patients with renal failure and on the dosing of erythropoietin (EPO).
-Here, the method is considered to play an important role, as an accurate assessment of plasma volume and red blood cell volume can contribute to better individualized treatment.
-However, experience in this area is still limited, and there is a need for more systematic data collection and exchange of experience.
+Particular potential is seen for blood volume measurement in patients with renal failure and for the dosing of erythropoietin (EPO), as accurate determination of plasma volume and red cell volume may facilitate more individualized treatment.
+However, experience in this area still remains limited, and there is a need for more systematic data collection and knowledge sharing.

 There is significant development potential, especially in research and in connection with the treatment of hemodialysis patients.
-This patient group can greatly benefit from measurements that provide insight into fluid status and blood volume, which can support both treatment planning and monitoring over time.
+This patient group can greatly benefit from measurements that provide knowledge regarding fluid status and blood volume, which can support both treatment planning and longitudinal monitoring.

-Based on the preliminary experience, it is recommended that blood volume measurement continues to be available in the clinic.
-However, a more systematic setup around the use of the measurement would be desirable – both in terms of interpretation, implementation and data management.
-A more structured and uniform setup would strengthen the clinical value of the method and ensure that it is used in a targeted and effective way for the patients who benefit
+Based on initial experiences, continued access to blood volume measurement in clinical practice is recommended.
+However, a more systematic setup regarding the use, interpretation, and management of data would be desirable.
+A more structured and uniform approach could strengthen the clinical value of the method and ensure its targeted and effective application in patients who stand to benefit most.

-most from it.
-Overall, blood volume measurement has clear potential, but it requires a more integrated approach and a closer link to the clinical decision-making process to unfold its full value.
+In summary, blood volume measurement possesses clear potential, but realizing its full value will require a more integrated approach and closer alignment with the clinical decision-making process.

 Blood Volume Measurement in 15 Minutes